phac-nml/pipeline-standards/README.md

 #### 5.2.2.1 Additional Configurations for Supporting the `--override_default_container_registry` Parameter

-To support the dynamic selection of container registries within IRIDA Next Nextflow pipeline modules when using the `--override_default_container_registry` parameter, the following additions need to be added to the `nextflow.config` and `nextflow_schema.json` files:
+To support the dynamic selection of container registries within IRIDA Next Nextflow pipeline modules when using the `--override_default_container_registry` parameter, additional Nextflow configuration files will either need to be updated, or implemented.

+1. Either update the nextflow.config file to inlcude the `override_deafult_container_registry`, or add an optional configuration file that is passed to the pipeline

+- e.g., `nextflow run ... -c azure_configuration.config`

 **nextflow.config**